tstoco/mysql-bkp/README.md

 # Requirements

 - Python3.3+
+- MySQL

 ### Settings

-You can create a tmux session in linux or run in the windows terminal.
-Before running the script a few values should be changed in the source code :
+A few settings shoul be changed in the source code before running the script :

 |                |line|main.py|